Designing Effective Meeting Agreements

 Create a Meeting Agreement Library

-Facilitators collect Meeting Agreements like a geologist collects rocks.
+Facilitators collect meeting agreements like a geologist collects rocks.
 We recommend creating a list of your favorite agreements to quickly choose from as you plan your meeting.

 Here are a few of our favorites…